brettin/Ollama-Examples/README.md

     cd Ollama-Examples
     source env.sh

-Clone the ollama repository and build
+Clone the ollama repository, build then start the server

     https://github.com/jmorganca/ollama.git
     cd ollama
     go generate ./...
     go build .
+    ./ollama serve

 Models are located at

     ln -s /rbscratch/brettin/.ollama $HOME/.ollama
     ls /rbscratch/brettin/.ollama

-Models are automatically downloaded using the ollama run command, or alterhatively using the ollama pull command.
+Models are automatically downloaded using the ollama pull command, or alternatively a model is downloaded using the ollama run command if the model is not already downloaded.

     ollama run falcon:180b
     ollama pull llama2:70b